Accessibility

 Conservatorium of Music Harold Lobb Concert Hall

 The entire venue is wheelchair accessible.
 The Harold Lobb Concert Hall can be accessed via a ramp to the left once you enter the foyer.
-There are a limited number of wheelchair spaces and these can be booked online via Trybooking.
+There are a limited number of wheelchair spaces and these can be booked online via Humanitix.
 More seats are accessible with a single step for those with limited mobility.
 There is also an accessible toilet in the venue.

 The Press Book House